danc796/MCC/README.md

 2. Software Inventory:
    - Automatically list all installed programs on each computer.

-3. File Transfer: ---1,2
+3. File Transfer: ---2,3
-   - Facilitate quick file transfers between the administrator’s system and client systems.
+   - Transferring files between the client and the system administrator
+   - Transferring files from the system administrator to clients
    - Implement drag-and-drop functionality for ease of use.

 4. Power Management: